How Much Can Insurance Agents Make Selling Medicare?

 Keep in mind that, if you’re selling a Medicare MSA plan, you could have the benefit of getting commissions for both plan types, MA and PDP!
 (Medicare MSAs don’t include prescription drug coverage, so you can sell a PDP with those MA plans.)

-The Centers for Medicare & Medicaid Services (CMS) set the maximum broker commissions for Medicare Advantage and Medicare Part D annually; however, insurance carriers aren’t required to pay these amounts.
+Currently, CMS sets the maximum broker commissions for Medicare Advantage and Medicare Part D annually; however, insurance carriers aren’t required to pay these amounts.
 What you earn for Medicare Advantage and PDP sales could be less, depending on the carrier and your contract with them.

 Medicare Supplement Commissions

 When selling Medicare Supplements, agents earn a percentage of the premiums of the policies they sell.
 Unlike with Medicare Advantage and Part D, CMS does not set a maximum broker commission for Medicare Supplements.
-These commissions also vary from carrier to carrier and contract to contract.
+These commissions vary from carrier to carrier and contract to contract.

 Potential Medicare Commissions Calculator